keesiemeijer/php-basics-tutorial/README.md

 );
 ```

-The keys of this array are 0, 1 and 2.
-This kind of array is called a "numerical array" because all the keys are numbers.
+It adds the keys 0, 1 and 2 for us.
+This kind of array is called a "numerical" or "indexed" array because all the keys are numbers.

 **Note**: It's very common in programming languages to start counting from 0.

-We can use the keys to get a single value from the array.
+We can use the keys to get a single value out from the array.

 ```php
 echo $animals[0];